Instructions Click each button below to learn more about safe online surfing.

 Completed 0 of 7

-Help Manny the Lizard ride the waves and stay on his surfboard.
-If you get enough correct responses, Manny will reach the beach.
-If you get too many answers wrong, the surfboard will break, and Manny will have to start over.
+Help Taylor the Bird ride the waves and stay on her surfboard.
+If you get enough correct responses, Taylor will reach the beach.
+If you get too many answers wrong, the surfboard will break, and Taylor will have to start over.

-Manny needs your help to cross six rivers.
+Taylor needs your help to cross six rivers.
 Click the platform pieces to turn them in any direction.
 Keep turning the different pieces until you create a bridge all the way across the river.
-Manny will lead you to an online safety question at the end of each bridge.
+Taylor will lead you to an online safety question at the end of each bridge.

 Pick the right response to keep your computer healthy.
 If you pick the wrong answer, the computer will start to get sick.
 If you get too many incorrect, you will have to start over!